fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/03-wildcard-certs.md

 Start the stack and watch the logs.
 You should notice that Traefik is making calls to your DNS provider to create the necessary records to complete the challenge.
 For debugging purposes, you may find it useful to set the log level of Traefik to `debug` in the `traefik_config.yml` file.

-After Traefik is done waiting for the cert to verify.
-Try to create a new resource with a unused subdomain.
+After Traefik is done waiting for the cert to verify, try to create a new resource with an unused subdomain.
 Traefik should not try to generated a new certificate, but instead use the wildcard certificate.
 The domain should also be secured immediately instead of waiting for a new certificate to be generated.

 You can also check the volume (in the example above at `config/letsencrypt/`) for the correct certificates.
 In the `acme.json` file you should see something similar to the following.
 Note the `*.` in the domain.